SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data.md

                               </p>

                               <p>
-                                For simple testing, it is often convenient to just use the <a href="https://developer.microsoft.com/graph/graph-explorer" target="_blank" rel="noreferrer noopener">MS Graph Explorer</a> or other <a href="#api-explorer-sites">API Explorer Sites</a> to test and workshop a query, and you can find more intro to that <a href="https://docs.microsoft.com/graph/graph-explorer/graph-explorer-overview" target="_blank" rel="noreferrer noopener">here</a>, but when you want to automate something with minimal user interaction, a quick and easy way to get a token is through <a href="https://docs.microsoft.com/azure/active-directory/develop/msal-overview" target="_blank" rel="noreferrer noopener">MSAL</a> or the Microsoft Authentication Library.
+                                For simple testing, it is often convenient to just use the [MS Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) or other [API Explorer Sites](#api-explorer-sites) to test and workshop a query, and you can find more intro to that [here](https://docs.microsoft.com/graph/graph-explorer/graph-explorer-overview), but when you want to automate something with minimal user interaction, a quick and easy way to get a token is through [MSAL](https://docs.microsoft.com/azure/active-directory/develop/msal-overview) or the Microsoft Authentication Library.
                               </p>

                               <p id="using-a-token">
-                                Since PowerShell is my language of choice, I reach for <a href="https://www.powershellgallery.com/packages/MSAL.PS" target="_blank" rel="noreferrer noopener">MSAL.PS</a>.
+                                Since PowerShell is my language of choice, I reach for [MSAL.PS](https://www.powershellgallery.com/packages/MSAL.PS).
                               </p>

                               <p>